Updated Guidance - 11 January 2021

 If arriving by car, one parent should walk the child through the church yard to the little brown gate (maintaining 2m from other families).

-Once your child is through the gate the class teacher will mark them on the register and the child can go straight to his or her classroom and wash their hands.
+Once your child is through the gate they go straight to his or her classroom and wash their hands.
 Parents should leave immediately – keeping left down the lane or avoiding other families in the churchyard.

 Please remember to use follow social distancing guidelines and leave the car park promptly after you have dropped off your child(ren)